Schwartzwalder Kirschtorte (Black Forest Cake)

 Hazelnut Sausage Stuffing

-1 turkey breast fillet (purchased in addition to your whole turkey).
+1 pound fresh pork sausage (not Italian).1 turkey breast fillet (purchased in addition to your whole turkey).

 1 pound of onions, chopped